Phase transition for the interchange and quantum Heisenberg models on the Hamming graph: Abstract

 \end{subsection}

-\begin{subsection}{Excursions} In this section we introduce lemmas which in the final proof will help us show that the CRW with probability bounded away from zero may leave $L_0$ (or more generally the bad set) and move away from it (thus making a quick return difficult).
+\begin{subsection}{Excursions} In this section we introduce lemmas which in the final proof will help us show that the CRW with probability bounded away from zero may leave $L_0$ (or more generally the bad set) and move far away from it (in the metric of the graph $G_t$), thus making a quick return difficult.

 The first lemma is of technical nature and asserts that there is a non-negligible probability that the CRW will make a move within its current column.
 The second lemma will be crucial in proving that the CRW with high probability will not backtrack to $L_0$.